parseb/walllaw/README.md

 ### Pluralism and Versatility

 Majority vote driven governance is not known for granting much room to emergent, novel, potentially destabilising diversities of expression.
-While the base decision mechanisms for the definition of an existing space (membrane and identity changes) within fungido relies on circumstantial majorities, the right to create new autonomous spaces within contexts is bound by simple membership.
+While the base decision mechanisms for the definition of an existing space (membrane and identity changes) within walllaw relies on circumstantial majorities, the right to create new autonomous spaces within contexts is bound by simple membership.
 It is as such likely for a type of 'majoritarian pluralism' to be the norm given that the parameters one can use to define what constitutes a majority are boundless.
 <br><br>
 The layout formed by the ways in which value quite literally trickles down might be of concern.
 I will not be able to stress this enough, but, any such space has the capacity to perform almost any arbitrary action an ethereum account can.
 That means, among other things, that a sub-DAO can at any point migrate outside the field of gravity of its incubating parent. [...]
 While this opens the door to a very wide range of security concerns, it is nonetheless a capability worth fighting for.
 Time delays, or more creative protection mechanisms can work to this end.
 <br><br>

-A hypothetical example of versatility: 5% MKR$ owners create a fungido for the purpose of running experiments that do not find their place within the core organisation.
+A hypothetical example of versatility: 5% MKR$ owners create an instance for the purpose of running experiments that do not find their place within the core organisation.
 They do their thing, but also retain their ability to vote as a block within the original, dominating governance process.
 One aspect worth entertaining here is what happens when such a block vote becomes decisive.
-What fungido means for dissent and coalition building given that preferred resource allocations highlight the operating ideology of agents should also be considered.
+What walllaw means for dissent and coalition building given that preferred resource allocations highlight the operating ideology of agents should also be considered.